sam-leprozo/Final-Project-Mini-Party-Games/preposal.md

 ## What idea(s) do you have for your final project?

-I want to make a video game similar to JackBox that my friends and I can use on Discord or in person.
-I would like to make it my own by drawing the visuals of well known memes and having my friends do some voice lines.
-I'll probably do only three mini games: button smashing race, a jumping over hurdles type of thing where it progressively gets faster, and a redlight/greenlight.
-I'm not really sure if that's realistic considering the time restraint.
+Party games
+    similar to JackBox to use in Discord or in person with draw meme visuals
+    friends voice lines
+    3 games: button smash race, hurdles race, redlight/greenlight race

+Discord bot that's judgemental towards my friends by sending reaction memes to the questionable things they usually say
+    ex: friend types something about about Valorant and bot sends a side-eye

 ## If you plan to collaborate with one or two classmates, what are their names?